onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ### Metadata

-This action allows browsing end editing custom file [metadata][20], divided into three classes: basic (key-value), JSON and RDF.
+This action allows browsing end editing custom file [metadata][metadata-gui], divided into three
+classes: basic (key-value), JSON, and RDF.
 The last two feature a code editor with syntax checking and highlighting.

 ![screen-feature-metadata-json][]

 ### Permissions

-Invokes an editor of [permissions][22] assigned to the file — [POSIX][23] or [Access Control List
+Invokes an editor of [permissions][] assigned to the file — [POSIX][posix-permissions] or [Access Control List (ACL)][acl].
+A file can use only one of the permission types at a time.
+To select the currently applied one, use the **Permissions type** toggle.
-(ACL)][24].
-You can assign only one permission type to each file at a time.
-To select the currently applied permission type, use the **Permissions type** toggle.

-Edit the POSIX permissions for each file by using the octal representation field or manipulating the checkboxes.
+POSIX permissions are the default type for every new file.
+You can edit them by using the octal representation field or manipulating the checkboxes.

 ![screen-feature-permissions-posix][]